Native American Flute

 Climate Changes

 Do not expose your flute to sudden extreme temperature or climate changes (heat,cold,wet,dry).
 Wood is very sensitive to the elements.
-Under normal use, your Native American Flute will not crack.
-However, pay attention not to subject the wood to quick temperature and climate changes.
+Under normal use, your flute will not crack.
+However, do not to subject the wood to quick temperature and climate changes.
 Always warm your flute before playing.
 A cold instrument will condense your warm breath faster than a warm one.
 A cold instrument being warmed by playing will also be unstable in pitch while warming.
 Warm the instrument slowly by holding it in your hands or under your arm.
+Playing a wood instrument outdoors on a cold day is not recommended.
+The hot breath passing through the wood will make too drastic a change in temperature in too short of a time resulting in sudden contraction of the wood - instant crack!

 Avoid Storing Flute in Drafts